Help families stay in touch when they are unable to visit with our FREE Relatives Gateway platform

 We are opening up our Relatives Gateway platform to all UK and Ireland care homes free of charge to help you maintain communication with families during these unprecedented times

-Relatives Gateway allows secure messages and photos to be shared between care home residents and their families, it will also give carers an efficient way to provide wellbeing updates to concerned loved ones.
+Relatives Gateway allows secure sharing of messages, photos and video link between care home residents and their families, it will also give carers an efficient way to provide wellbeing updates to concerned loved ones.

 Professor Martin Green OBE, Chief Executive of Care England, commended the initiative by saying: “This will help Care Homes maintain isolation, but at the same time, enable people to keep in contact with relatives, friends and loved ones.”